Yunzez/testing-handbook/content/docs/fuzzing/_index.md

 ## Terminology

 * **SUT/target:** The System Under Test (SUT) is the piece of software that is being tested.
-* **Fuzzer:**  Fuzz testing, also known as fuzzing, is an automated software testing method that supplies a SUT with invalid, unexpected, or random data as inputs.
+* **Fuzzer:**  Fuzz testing, or fuzzing, is an automated software testing method that supplies a SUT with invalid, unexpected, or random data as inputs.
 The program that implements the fuzzing algorithm is called a fuzzer.
 * **Test case:** A test case is the concrete input that is given to the testing harness.
 * **harness:**  A small wrapper function that:
   - Accepts input from the fuzzer.
   - Converts it into the right argument types.
   - Calls the target function (or functions) you want to fuzz.
   - In this study, the IDE extension **auto-generates** harnesses for you.
 You can open and edit them like normal Rust code.
-* **Fuzz test:** A fuzz test consists of a fuzzing harness and the SUT.
-You might refer to a compiled binary that includes the harness and SUT as a fuzz test.
 * **Fuzzing campaign:** One run of the fuzzer.
 When you click the fuzzing run button in the Extension, you start a campaign: the fuzzer generates inputs, runs the harness+SUT, and records results.
 * **Code coverage:** A metric to measure the degree to which the source code of a program is executed.